Medical Device Transport Validation

 - The package shall ensure that retain the sterile condition, till the pack is broken.

-It is mandatory to perform transport validation for the devices which are intended to be sterile while placing in the market.
+It is mandatory to perform transport validation for the devices which are intended to be sterile while placed in the market.
 It would be well enough if you can demonstrate the packaging is safe enough for effective transportation for a non-sterile medical device.
 Since there is no specific standard to follow for the transport validation, the manufacture must choose what are all the tests to perform to their device to demonstrate safe and effective transporting.
 If you can demonstrate that your device is ok with bubble wrap, then that is also fine.

 - Drop Test